aaron-grau/curic/react/homeworks/questions/rainbow_routes.md

   }
 ```

 Fill out the remaining `addColor` methods.
-Test that your code works by clicking on the color names in your browser and seeing that you are redirected correctly.
+Test that your code works by clicking on the color names in your browser and seeing that you are rendering components correctly.

 ## Phase 3: Nested Routes